marrrrrrta/TFG_MartadelaRosa/README.md

 ## File description:

+- `TFG_MARTA.ipynb`:
+    This Jupyter Notebook is the latest version in current development.

+- `TFG_MARTA_GCOLAB.ipynb`:
+    This Jupyter Notebook is the latest version in the Google Colab.

+- `other_plots.ipynb`:
+    This Jupyter Notebook has some useful plots or calculations for the main code file.

+- `LiF_Entropy.ipynb`:
+    This Jupyter Notebook contains an initial study on the expression of the entropy in the Fermi-Dirac statistic for the case of a semiconductor.

+- `LiF_Entropy_Conductor.ipynb`:
+    This Jupyter Notebook contains an initial study on the expression of the entropy in the Fermi-Dirac statistic for the case of a conductor.

-- `Simulations/ParametrosCineticos.xlsx`
+- `Simulations/ParametrosCineticos.xlsx`:
     This Excel file contains the kinetic parameters used in the simulations, including trap activation energy and frequency factor for each trap and recombination center.

-- `Simulations/ParametrosEstructurales.xlsx`
+- `Simulations/ParametrosEstructurales.xlsx`:
     This Excel file contains the structural parameters used in the simulations, including the total density of available states and trapping probabilities for each trap and recombination center.

-- `LiF_Entropy.ipynb`
-    This Jupyter Notebook contains an initial study on the expression of the entropy in the Fermi-Dirac statistic for the case of a semiconductor.

-- `LiF_Entropy_Conductor.ipynb`
-    This Jupyter Notebook contains an initial study on the expression of the entropy in the Fermi-Dirac statistic for the case of a conductor.

-- `TFG_MARTA_GCOLAB.ipynb`
-    This Jupyter Notebook is the latest version in the Google Colab

-- `TFG_MARTA.ipynb`
-    This Jupyter Notebook is the latest version in current development.